camunda/camunda-docs-static/enterprise/content/support.md

 Please find below the instructions on how to make use of support hotline.

-* Dial in phone number provided in the contract
+* Dial in phone number provided in the contract.
 * The IVR would prompt you to enter service pin.
 The service pin is a 5-digit number provided with the contract.
 This helps us in authenticating you to your account.
 * If service pin is handy, then please enter it.
 * If you do not have service pin handy, just press the hash key (#) instead.